siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 Since our true desire of belonging to God is not solved by posessing bodies, but we do not recognize our true desire, we will experience that sex is unsatisfactory.
 This may lead many to explore other avenues related to sex that will be equally unfulfilling in the short or long run.
-This seeminly insatiable desire to possess bodies will inevitably makes us feel dirty, hurtful, and somehow evil.
+This seemingly insatiable desire to possess bodies will inevitably make us feel dirty, hurtful, and somehow evil.